tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Publishing the SNI Encryption Key in the DNS {#publishing-key}

-Publishing ESNI keys in DNS requires care to ensure correct behavior.
+Publishing ESNI keys in the DNS requires care to ensure correct behavior.
 There are deployment environments in which a domain is served by multiple server operators who do not manage the ESNI Keys.
 Because ESNIKeys and A/AAAA lookup are independent, it is therefore possible to obtain an ESNIKeys record which does